 Capabilities for critical business needs

 It’s no secret that newer technologies provide more features and functionality.
-And that may not have been top-of-mind a few months ago, but in light of a global pandemic, remote working has quickly become a critical business need.
-With legacy systems, you might struggle to keep your employees and customers connected from anywhere, which needn’t happen with so many great options available.
+And while that may not have been top-of-mind a few years ago, remote working has quickly become a critical business need.
+And with legacy systems, unlike next-generation voice services, it becomes more difficult for employees and customers to stay connected from anywhere.

-In many cases, businesses routinely use on-premises equipment, that is 5, 10 or even 15 years old.
-As a result, they don’t have a lot of features (call forwarding, seamless failover, mobility, and remote access, to name a few) that current platforms can offer.
-Moving to UCaaS deployment lets you stay current with the latest capabilities to move at the speed of business.
+In many cases, businesses routinely use on-premises equipment, that is five, 10 or even 15 years old.
+As a result, they don’t have a lot of features (call forwarding, seamless failover, mobility and remote access, to name a few) that current platforms can offer.
+Moving to Unified Communications as a Service (UcaaS) deployment lets you stay current with the latest capabilities to move at the speed of business.